-Measuring What Counts: 10 Learning Analytics to Live By
+Measuring What Matters: 10 Learning Analytics to Live By

 Executives need a signal that the investment in learning is valuable.
-According to CLO Magazine, 74% of executives expect ROI and 96% want business impact2.
-HBR states when learning is “practical, supports organizational goals, and is provided for employees,” organizational performance improves3.
+According to ROI Institute, 74 percent of executives expect ROI and 96 percent want business impact, yet these are measured in only 4 and 8 percent of businesses, respectively.
+HBR states when learning is “practical, supports organizational goals, and is provided for employees,” organizational performance improves.
 If executives want learning measured and it’s important to the business, why is measuring learning ROI so difficult?

 Program Benefits – Program Costs